 Portland's Northwest District is a dense and active urban neighborhood situated north of West Burnside Street and west of I-405.
-The area is home to several corridors where commercial and institutional uses are concentrated, surrounded by residential areas.
+The area is home to several busy corridors where commercial and institutional uses are concentrated, surrounded by residential areas.

 Because the Northwest District is a destination neighborhood, it handles a large volume of traffic from visitors.
 Along with the area’s residents and employers, these visitors create a higher-than-usual demand for on-street parking.
-This demand impacts livability and business vitality.

-In late 2009, the Portland City Council asked the Bureau of Transportation to address the parking challenges in the area by developing an ordinance that would create a meter and permit district, establish a meter fee.
+In late 2009, the Portland City Council asked the Bureau of Transportation to address the parking challenges in the area by developing an ordinance that would create a meter and permit district, and establish a meter fee.

 In December 2012, the Portland City Council approved a Parking Management Plan for Northwest Portland and directed the Bureau of Transportation to begin work on a three-phase, 18-month implementation process.
 Council documents included: